 The MM in Choral Conducting generally requires two years of full-time study.

 Year 1 (Fall): Diagnostic Examinations

-Diagnostic Placement Tests in music history, music theory and aural skills are required of all entering masters students before they enroll for coursework.
+Diagnostic Placement Tests in music history and music theory are required of all entering masters students before they enroll for coursework.

 Years 1 and 2 (Fall, Spring): Complete Course Requirements